FrankZang/IMC-Web-App/README.md

 # IMC-Web-App

-A simple Body Mass Index calculator, made of HTLM, CSS and JavaScript, using the Jquery library, using Google's Material Design as a design reference.
+A simple Body Mass Index calculator, made of HTLM, CSS and JavaScript, using the Jquery library.
+Google's Material Design was used as a design reference.